 evian has sponsored The Championships, Wimbledon for 11 years, bringing together two iconic brands.
-It’s a match as great as any of those played out on Wimbledon’s hallowed Centre Court.
 We were asked to come up with an idea which would help drive awareness and interest in the sponsorship through social platforms in a way that delivered evian’s ‘Live young’ philosophy on Wimbledon.
 We wanted an idea that gave both parties equal weighting and established the link between the two, rather than a badging exercise.
 So, how do you get people to talk about the partnership online?

 evian has connected the two brands above-the-line with the ‘oversize’ campaign in recent years, using baby lookalikes of tennis greats such as Stan Wawrinka and Garbiñe Murguraza in full tennis whites.
-It’s striking, simple and beautifully tells the inner-baby story in a classically Wimbledon style.
 Current convention dictates a simple solution might be to take this creative, animate it a bit, put money behind it and press the button.
 Big reach numbers and three second views that hit a benchmark.
 Job done.
 But that didn’t feel like the best use of the space.

 Launching with a #Babydouble of evian ambassador Kyle Edmund, Britain’s No.1 Wimbledon hopeful in 2018, we invited people to get their own #Babydouble on Facebook.
 We created as many highly-tailored images as possible, copying every photographic detail from hairstyle to facial expression.
 These were shared on the original thread, so everyone could see the gallery of images grow.

 The response was phenomenal and the depth of one-to-one engagement was proof of that.
 The joy, gratitude and heart-shaped emojis we saw from those receiving a #Babydoubles image (or seeing their friends) was, well, ace.